YumeProof/YumeProof_contracts/README.md

 - Creates the YUME token and its metadata.
 - Sets up the token policy and allowlist for notarization services.
 - Creates a daily credit tracker for managing free credit limits.
-- Creates a gas station for transaction sponsorship.
+- Creates a gas station configuration object for tracking sponsorship settings.
 - Creates a notarization registry for ID indexing.
 - Shares the policy as a shared object.
 - Transfers admin capabilities to the protocol admin (sender).